samaybar/polyscale-lambda-demo/README.md

 config.json should contain your direct database credentials config2.json should update the host and username

 Once updating the config files, if you have the AWS command line tool set up, from the root directory you can deploy both functions with:
-`make bucket` -- creates a S3 bucket to store the Lambda zip files `make deploy` -- creates/updates Lambda functions and creates API Gateway in front of it The output of the ` deploy` will include the URL of the endpoints for each function.
+`make bucket` -- creates a S3 bucket to store the Lambda zip files.
+`make deploy` -- creates/updates Lambda functions and creates API Gateway in front of it.
+The output of the ` deploy` will include the URL of the endpoints for each function.

 Alternately, you can just run the function from the Lambda test console with